alikhil/alikhil.github.io/_posts/2018-04-02-go-quickstart.md

 ### Create project

 Move to your `GOPATH/src` directory.
-Create directory for your project:
+Create a directory for your project:

 ```bash
 cd $GOPATH/src